Case Study

 Conference photo courtesy of Ildi Morris.

 After the talk, Roman and I topped off the experience at Arkose Massy, a local bouldering gym with an outdoor bar.
-Over burgers and stories, we celebrated a chapter well closed, not just for Gymnasium, but for the team that built it — a memorable way to honor the journey and the community connections we forged along the way.
+Over burgers and stories, we celebrated a chapter well closed, not just for Gymnasium, but for the team that built it.
+Even after leaving, I remained dedicated to sharing our work and advancing accessibility in online learning.
+UX design isn’t just a job; it’s about empowering people, even amidst uncertainty.

 Thank you, děkuji, merci beaucoup.